-The police, the state attorney's office and the courts are required to provide information on the right to compensation, supply the necessary application forms and, at the victim’s request, give general guidance and information on how to fill out an application and on the supporting documents that are required.
+The police, the public prosecutor's office and the courts are required to provide information on the right to compensation, supply the necessary application forms and, at the victim’s request, give general guidance and information on how to complete an application and which supporting documents to enclose.

 Applications for financial compensation must be submitted to the Ministry of Justice on the form which can be downloaded from the Ministry’s website.

 Applications must be submitted within six months of the date on which the crime was committed.
-If there are legitimate reasons why a victim was unable to submit such an application within the deadline, he/she must do so within three months of the date on which those reasons cease to exist, and in any event within three years of the date on which the crime was committed.
+If the victim has legitimate reasons for failing to submit the application within the deadline, they must do so within three months of the date on which those reasons cease to exist, and in any event within three years of the date on which the crime was committed.

-If the victim is a minor or a person who has been stripped of contractual capacity and his/her legal representative did not submit an application within six months of the date on which the crime was committed, the period of six months starts to run from the person‘s eighteenth birthday or from the day on which criminal proceedings are launched after the victim has reached the age of majority or from the day when the person’s contractual capacity is restored.
+If the victim is a minor or a person deprived of legal capacity and their legal representative failed to submit a claim within six months of the date of the crime, the six-month deadline begins from the day the victim reaches the age of 18 or from the day when, after the victim has reached the age of 18, the criminal proceedings are initiated, or from the day the victim’s legal capacity is restored.

-- victims of crime involving violence who are citizens of the Republic of Croatia, citizens of a Member State of the European Union or permanently resident in the European Union, and if the crime was committed in Croatia;
+- victims of crime involving violence if they are citizens of the Republic of Croatia, citizens of a Member State of the European Union or permanently resident in the European Union and the crime was committed in Croatia;

-- a victim who has suffered grievous bodily harm or whose health has deteriorated as a result of the crime (such a person is entitled to compensation for the costs of treatment, provided that it is not covered by mandatory health insurance, up to the amount of health insurance in the Republic of Croatia, and compensation for loss of earnings up to the amount of HRK 35 000);
+- victims who have suffered grievous bodily harm or whose health has deteriorated as a result of the crime are entitled to compensation for the costs of treatment, provided that it is not covered by mandatory health insurance, up to the amount of health insurance in the Republic of Croatia, and compensation for loss of earnings up to the amount of HRK 35 000;

-- a person who is a close relative of the deceased victim (spouse or partner, child, parent, adoptive parent, adopted child, step-parent, step-child, same-sex partner, grandparent and grandchild if they belonged to the same household as the victim) (such a person is entitled to compensation of up to HRK 70 000 for the loss of statutory maintenance);
+- persons who are a close relative of the deceased victim (spouse or partner, child, parent, adoptive parent, adopted child, step-parent, step-child, same-sex partner, grandparent and grandchild if they belonged to the same household as the victim) are entitled to compensation of up to HRK 70 000 for the loss of statutory maintenance;

 - in the event of the death of a victim, the person who paid the funeral expenses is entitled to compensation of up to HRK 5 000;